parttimenerd/cbmc/README.md

 The emitted DIMACS output on stdout should be converted into DSharpies file format via its convert tool.

+Important: The last unwinding of a loop is used for the abstract iteration

 Debugging output
 ----------------